-When Glenn Greenwald and Murtaza Hussain reported in July 2014 that Awad and a number of other Muslim leaders were being spied upon by the FBI and NSA, Awad reacted: “I’m outraged as an American citizen that my government, after decades of civil rights struggle, still spies on political activists and civil right activists and leaders.
+When Glenn Greenwald and Murtaza Hussain reported in July 2014 that Awad and a number of other Muslim leaders were being spied upon by the FBI and NSA (National Security Agency), Awad reacted: “I’m outraged as an American citizen that my government, after decades of civil rights struggle, still spies on political activists and civil right activists and leaders.
 I’m really angry that despite all the work that we have been doing in our communities to serve the nation, we are treated with suspicion.”

 Notwithstanding his radical, pro-terrorist track record, Awad has managed to become a highly sought-after spokesman and educator on Islam-related issues in the United States.
 For details, click here.